Justin-Sawyer/recipes-and-deliveries/README.md

 Thus, the developer is leaving the code as is, and will revisit and amend it when he has a better, fuller understanding of Django and all Django can offer.

 ### Inlines
 Regarding the functionality of ensuring ingredients are listed for each recipe, the developer admits to also being confused.
-Unless he has misunderstood something, he believes that he has set ingredient quantities, units and names to be required. his is indeed what the HTML page renders.
+Unless he has misunderstood something, he believes that he has set ingredient quantities, units and names to be required. this is indeed what the HTML page renders.

 Thus, the developer was surprised to find that he could indeed add a recipe without ingredients.
 The cause of this may originate from testing the above functionality: to get the above working the developer tried hundreds of different things.
 The developer may have missed "resetting" a line of code after trying and failing.